36. Application Exercise: Version 16

 config['app'] = app

-# import web application routes
+# import routes from web application

 if config['parameters']['with_csrftoken']: